Debt Types

 Both eliminate most unsecured debts.
 Ch.13 superdischarge covers debts Ch.7 cannot.

-Credit cardsYesAfter plan
+Credit cardsDischargedDischarged after plan

-Medical billsYesAfter plan
+Medical billsDischargedDischarged after plan

-Personal loansYesAfter plan
+Personal loansDischargedDischarged after plan

 Superdischarge (Ch.13 Only)

-Willful property damageNoYes
+Willful property damageNot dischargedDischarged

-Non-support marital debtsNoYes
+Non-support marital debtsNot dischargedDischarged

 Never Dischargeable